mivano/software-consultant-books/_books/thegoal.md

 pillars:
   - "Empowering Operating Model"
 topics:
-  - Change Management
+  - change Management
-  - Lean
+  - lean
 ---

 The goal is a book about Lean manufacturing, that has a great resemblance with our software industry.
 Eliminating bottlenecks, reducing waste and making process more efficien by focussing on flow is all very applicable.